A Guide to Trademark Monitoring

 1. Google Ads and Keyword Planner: These two tools by Google are the perfect starting points to spot possible infringement of your trademark on the web by searching for specific terminology, phrases, and words.
 Google Ads, formerly known as Google AdWords, aid in finding out if a particular individual or organization has been misusing your registered trademarks to advertise and promote on the search engine.
 On the other hand, the Keyword Planner shares the outcome drawn whenever someone performs an online search using your registered trademark.
 This helps organizations/individuals identify other organizations seeking to reap benefits from their brand’s web traffic and online search volume.

-2. Google Search and Alerts: Despite being a standard tool that is used by millions of people across the world on a daily basis, Google Search can generate outstanding results when talking about checking the misuse of your trademark online.
+2. Google Search and Alerts: Despite being a standard tool that is used by millions of people across the world daily, Google Search can generate outstanding results when talking about checking the misuse of your trademark online.
 Besides, users can also use Google Alerts to get email notifications whenever new content with striking similarities with the original trademark appears online.

 3. Trademark Electronic Search System (TESS): This system utilizes robotized operations to detect trademark infringement even before it starts.
 The search engine filters suspicious trademarks depending on various variables.
 The United States Patent and Trademark Office (USPTO) maintains the TESS search system and assists in searching for registered trademarks and applications.